carlos-gg/digitalgarden/content/AI/Deep learning/Generative modelling.md

 - #PAPER [FFJORD: Free-form Continuous Dynamics for Scalable Reversible Generative Models (Grathwohl 2018)](https://arxiv.org/abs/1810.01367 )
 - #PAPER [Generating Realistic Geology Conditioned on Physical Measurements with Generative Adversarial Networks (Dupont 2018)](http://arxiv.org/abs/1802.03065) ^dupont18
 	- Using G and D we want to generate realistic images conditioned on a set of known pixels
-	- Total loss is a combination of a Prior loss (high score of generated images from D) and a Contexet loss (generated image should match the known pxs)
+	- Total loss is a combination of a Prior loss (high score of generated images from D) and a Context loss (generated image should match the known pxs)
 	- For the Context loss, a mask is used with smoothing
 - #PAPER [Parametric generation of conditional geological realizations using generative neural networks (Chan 2019)](https://link.springer.com/article/10.1007%2Fs10596-019-09850-7) ^chan19
 - #PAPER [Parametrization of Stochastic Inputs Using Generative Adversarial Networks With Application in Geology (Chan 2020)](https://www.frontiersin.org/articles/10.3389/frwa.2020.00005/full) ^chan20